 Johnson Estates will be accessed from five points: the extension of 55th Street provides access from the southeast while the extension of 56th Avenue provides access from the northeast.
 The extension of 56th Avenue, west through the Plan Area supports future development to the north and northwest, while the addition of a minor collector road in the southwest quadrant of the Plan Area supports future development to the southwest.
 The service road alignment to 55th Street will also facilitate vehicular traffic from Highway 53.
 Further, the Town has advised that there are plans to put a north-south arterial road in the land to the west of this development and hence the provision of two east-west collector roads within the Plan Area.
-On June 2010, Alberta Transportation with the assistance of Delcan Corporation prepared the "Highway 53 Planning Study No. R-1101".
-It recommends that the Hwy 53 Bypass be considered in future planning work by the Town of Rimbey, as it would serve to make land available for future development.
-The Bypass would also serve as a possible atrial road option for large vehicles, who wish to Bypass the Town.
-The Town of Rimbey Area Structure Plan Bylaw 839/09 A.5.3.d indicates that the Town of Rimbey shall be responsible for required Traffic Impact Assessments (TIA) as they relate to the intersection of Highway 53 and 55th Street.
-The Town has indicated that intersection upgrades, as determined by the TIA's, will be the responsibility of the Town to construct.
+The Town of Rimbey has also indicated that when Highway 53 is upgraded, the intersection of 55th Street and Highway 53 will be developed as a level 2 intersection and the Town of Rimbey is taking financial responsibility for constructing the level 2 intersection.